 |Deployment/ Licensing||You can push Secure Mail through MDM, directly from public app stores.
 Included with XenMobile Advanced and Enterprise licensing.||Client app included with platform operating system.
 No additional licensing requirements.||Can push via MDM, as an enterprise app or directly from public app stores.
 Associated licensing model/costs based on app vendor.|

 |Support||Single vendor support for the client and EMM solution (Citrix).
 Embedded support contact info in Secure Hub/app debug logging capabilities.
 One client to support.||Vendor defined support (Apple/Google).
 May need to support different clients based on device platform.||Vendor-defined support.
 One client to support, assuming that the third-party client is supported on all managed device platforms.|

 This section discusses the three main scenarios and design considerations regarding the flow of mail (ActiveSync) traffic in the context of XenMobile.

-Only managed (MDX wrapped) apps can use the micro VPN function.
-Therefore, this scenario does not apply to native clients.
+Only apps that are MAM SDK enabled or MDX-wrapped can use the micro VPN function.
+This scenario does not apply to native clients if you use MDX wrapping.
 Even though it may be possible to wrap third-party clients with the MDX Toolkit, this practice is not common.
-The use of device-level VPN clients to allow tunneled access for native or third-party clients has proven to be cumbersome and not a viable solution.
+The use of device-level VPN clients to allow tunneled access for native or third-party clients has proven to be cumbersome and not a viable solution

 Cloud-hosted Exchange services, such as Microsoft Office 365, are becoming more popular.
 In the context of XenMobile, this scenario may be treated in the same way as the first scenario, because the ActiveSync service is also exposed to the internet.
 In this case, cloud service provider requirements dictate client choices.
 The choices generally include support for most ActiveSync clients, such as Secure Mail and other native or third-party clients.